qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 indexed in PostgreSQL).

 If the PostgreSQL layer is a view, the same requirement exists, but views do not have primary keys or columns with unique constraints on them.
-You have to define a primary key field (has to be integer) in the QGIS dialog before you can load the view.
+You have to define a primary key field (has to be integer) in the |qg| dialog before you can load the view.
 If a suitable column cannot does not exist in the view, |qg| will not load the layer.
 If this occurs, the solution is to alter the view so that it does include a suitable column (a type of integer and either a primary key or with a unique constraint, preferably indexed).

-QGIS offers a checkbox **Select at id** that is activated by default.
-This option gets the ids without the attributes which is faster in most cases.
+|qg| offers a checkbox **Select at id** that is activated by default.
+This option
+gets the ids without the attributes which is faster in most cases.
 It can make sense to disable this option when you use expensive views.